presnick/ProgramsInformationPeople/_sources/Testing/Testingfunctions.rst

 Because each test checks whether a function works properly on specific inputs, the test cases will never be complete: in principle, a function might work properly on all the inputs that are tested in the test cases, but still not work properly on some other inputs.
 That's where the art of defining test cases comes in: you try to find specific inputs that are representative of all the important kinds of inputs that might ever be passed to the function.

 The first test case that you define for a function should be an "easy" case, one that is prototypical of the kinds of inputs the function is supposed to handle.
 Additional test cases should handle "extreme" or unusual inputs, sometimes called **edge cases**.
 For example, if you are defining the "square" function, the first, easy case, might be an input like 3.
-Additional extreme or unusual inputs around which you create tests cases might be a negative number, 0, a floating point number, and a very, very large number.
+Additional extreme or unusual inputs around which you create test cases might be a negative number, 0, a floating point number, and a very, very large number.

+If you were writing tests on a function that takes any list as input and returns a value that is a computation on that input list, you might test the function's return value when it is invoked on an empty list, a list with only one value, a list with an element that is a list itself, a list that has many elements...